 Winning stationary design is a perfect example to talk about the changing clients’ interests towards modest designs.
 The clients’ like the designs that are incorporated well into their business specifications and requirements.
 The winning design is as per client’s design brief in which the client had clearly stated details about his company’s working and business model.

-Designer made perfect use of black and white colors while designing the stationary and kept the design simple and elegant.
-The company logo appears so gracefully on the upper left portion of the business cards and the letterheads; while envelops bear the logo in the middle of the design giving it a classy look.
+A designer made perfect use of black and white colors while designing the stationary and kept the design simple and elegant.
+The company logo appears so gracefully on the upper left portion of the business cards and the letterheads; while envelopes bear the logo in the middle of the design giving it a classy look.
 Contrasting logo designs in black and white color schemes that too on the contrasting backgrounds offer a very elegant glare to the stationary items.
-Total of 23 entries sent in by 5 designers were part of the design contest from which the winner was selected.
+Total of 23 entries sent in by 5 designers was part of the design contest from which the winner was selected.